lola-tech/handbook/content/index.md

 * They acknowledge holiday requests in CharlieHR so that they can schedule and adjust project work
 * Scrum masters are usually consulted when advocates review performance

-### 🙋 Advocates (formerly known as line managers)
+### 🙋 Advocates & Heads of Department

-Everyone should have an advocate who officially looks after them.
-Their main areas of responsibility are:
+Everyone should have a Head of Department (HOD) and an Advocate who officially looks after them.
+In some instances your Advocate may also be your HOD.

+**Advocate areas of responsibility:**

 * Discuss focus and goals
 * Review feedback
+* Highlight needs
+* Run monthly 1:1 Performance & Wellbeing Check-in's
+* Run 6 month reviews (with input from HOD & ScrumMasters)

+**Head of Department areas of responsibility:**

 * Highlight needs, career progression, promotions, salary reviews
 * Identify knowledge gaps and arrange training
-* Encourage/ monitor use of the mentor system
+* Encourage & monitor use of the mentor system

 ### 🧑‍🤝‍🧑 Communities of Practice